onurpro/Vinylo/README.md

-# AlbumELO
+# Vinylo

-AlbumELO is a web-based application that allows you to rank your Last.fm albums using an ELO rating system.
+Vinylo (formerly AlbumELO) is a web-based application that allows you to rank your Last.fm albums using an ELO rating system.
 It fetches your top albums from Last.fm and presents them in 1v1 matchups, letting you decide which one you prefer.
 Over time, this builds a personalized ranking of your music library.

 ## Features